Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ***Tooko, Brother and Stud of Clan Firefang***

-Tooko was trying not to admit it to himself...but he was lonely.
+Tooko was trying not to admit it to himself... but he was lonely.
 The ship just didn’t *smell* right, without a half-dozen stinking Humans and Ten’Gewek crammed into the back.
 Curling up by himself in the nest-bed just felt cold and empty.
 Space that should have been groaning with restless simianoid aliens was now hollow, occupied only by his own meager required supplies.

 The fact was, he might act aloof around them, but having the hulking monkeys behind him was *comforting* when deep in hostile territory.